Grain-free, nut-free, paleo vegan recipes featuring unprocessed veggies, seeds, and greens.

-Contact me at paleoveganista at gmail dot com
+Contact me at kelsey at paleoveganista dot com.

 Hi Kelsey and good morning!
 Thank u for such a beautiful website and all the time consuming effort you put into creating it!
 I am a chef here in San Francisco and have lived my life consuming everything and then vegan, back to everything again.
 The result being; packing on weight, discovering my own gluten intolerence and having some serious digestive issues these past several years using flours and animal products.
 I am looking to adopt your lifestyle and really feel strongly that you are in to something.
 Do you have any books you could recommend to me to further delve into?
 Also, what are your takes on alcohol?
 Do you ever drink wine?
 Thank you so much for your help!

 Hi, thanks for reaching out to contact me!
 I do drink wine, because it is considered raw.
 However the sulfites tend to cause headaches, which I began to notice more after eliminating all preservatives / packaged foods.
 I occasionally drink beer, since I have friends who brew it and/or work at microbreweries.
 I also have friends that own wineries, and I enjoy tasting the blends they create.
 When I lived in Guatemala I lived among my informants (for anthropological research purposes) and tried the clandestine liquor (similar to rum) that they brewed in their basements.
 I don’t think that occasional alcohol consumption makes a person un-paleo, especially considering that studies show how the first humans did the same.

 December 8, 2014 at 5:53 pm